SergioCaptio/bincount/readme.md

  - input from standard input

 ### what's -wrong-assumption?:
-the wrong_assumption flag ignore some checks and makes unreasonabl assumptions about user datas.
+the wrong-assumption flag ignore some checks and makes unreasonable assumptions about user data. eg.
  - the balance directive overwrite the account amount.
  - options are not only in the first 10 lines of the file
  - if a price is missing for a commodity, assume a 1:1 with